 Security & privacy

-- Avoid using the same password for each of your online accounts so that they can’t all be fraudulently accessed at once.
-Multiple passwords keep you safer
+• Avoid using the same password for all of your online accounts.
+That’ll mean they can’t all be fraudulently accessed at once.
+Multiple passwords keep you safer.

 Cookies on your computer